Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Introduction

-Data-driven approaches become useful for estimating dynamical systems when the true data generating mechanism is unknown.
-Proper orthogonal decomposition \cite{sirovich1987turbulence,berkooz1993proper}, for instance, produces orthogonal basis to reconstruct the covariance between each of the output coordinates by treating temporal observations as independent measurements.
-Dynamic mode decomposition \cite{schmid2010dynamic,tu2014dmd}, on the other hand, reconstructs the output vector at any given time point, through linearizing the one-step-ahead operator between the input and output pairs, where the eigenpairs of the linear mapping matrix produce a finite-dimensional approximation of the Koopman modes and eigenvalues \cite{rowley2009spectral,Brunton_koopman_siam_review_2022}.
-Extensive variants of Koopman operator have been proposed, such as utilizing longer temporal lag of observations through Hankel method or higher order dynamic mode decomposition \cite{le2017higher}, and utilizing nonlinear basis functions, or lifting functions, for reconstructing the process by the extended dynamic mode decomposition \cite{williams2015data}.
-A few recent techniques, such as sparse regression \cite{kaiser2018sparse}, model predictive control \cite{korda2018linear}, and Koopman eigenfunctions \cite{folkestad2020extended}, were studied for designing the nonlinear basis and estimating the lifted state in extended dynamic mode decomposition.
-The uncertainty of the estimation by the dynamic mode decomposition and its variants, however, was typically not quantified, as the data generating models of dynamic mode decomposition was not well-studied.
+Data-driven approaches become useful for estimating dynamical systems when the true {data-generating} mechanism is unknown.
+For instance, orthogonal basis is estimated in proper orthogonal decomposition \cite{sirovich1987turbulence,berkooz1993proper} to reconstruct the covariance between each of the output coordinates by treating temporal observations as independent measurements.
+Dynamic mode decomposition \cite{schmid2010dynamic,tu2014dmd} reconstructs the output vector through linearizing the one-step-ahead transition operator between the input and output pairs, where the eigenpairs of the linear mapping matrix produce a finite-dimensional approximation of the Koopman modes and eigenvalues \cite{rowley2009spectral,Brunton_koopman_siam_review_2022}.
+Extensive variants of Koopman operator have been proposed, such as utilizing longer temporal lag of observations through Hankel method or higher order dynamic mode decomposition \cite{le2017higher}, and utilizing nonlinear basis functions for lifting the process by the extended dynamic mode decomposition \cite{williams2015data}.
+A few recent techniques, such as sparse regression \cite{kaiser2018sparse,doi:10.1073/pnas.1517384113}, model predictive control \cite{korda2018linear}, and Koopman eigenfunctions \cite{folkestad2020extended}, were studied for designing the nonlinear basis and estimating the lifted state in extended dynamic mode decomposition. {Other nonlinear methods employ neural networks to model differential equations \cite{chen2018neural,kovachki2023neural,li2021fourier}.} The uncertainty of the estimation by the dynamic mode decomposition and other machine learning approaches, however, may not be available, as the {generative} models were not well-studied.